-"Integrated resource plan" or "IRP" means an analysis describing the mix of generating resources, conservation, methods, technologies, and resources to integrate renewable resources and, where applicable, address overgeneration events, and efficiency resources that will meet current and projected needs at the lowest reasonable cost to the utility and its ratepayers and that complies with the requirements specified in RCW 19.280.030(1) .
+describing the mix of generating resources, conservation, methods, technologies, and resources to integrate renewable resources and, where applicable, address overgeneration events, and efficiency resources that will meet current and projected needs at the lowest reasonable cost to the utility and its ratepayers and that complies with the requirements specified in RCW 19.280.030(1).

 "Lowest reasonable cost" means the lowest cost mix of generating resources and conservation and efficiency resources determined through a detailed and consistent analysis of a wide range of commercially available resources.
 At a minimum, this analysis must consider resource cost, market-volatility risks, demand-side resource uncertainties, resource dispatchability, resource effect on system operation, the risks imposed on the utility and its customers, public policies regarding resource preference adopted by Washington or the federal government, and the cost of risks associated with environmental effects, including emissions of carbon dioxide.
-The analysis of the lowest reasonable cost must describe the utility's combination of planned resources and related delivery system infrastructure and show compliance with Chapters 19.280, 19.285, and 19.405 RCW, including a demonstration that the mix of resources will be clean, affordable, reliable, and equitably distributed.
+The analysis of the lowest reasonable cost must describe the utility's combination of planned resources and related delivery system infrastructure consistent and show compliance with Chapters 19.280, 19.285, and 19.405 RCW.7 demonstration that the mix of resources will be clean, affordable, reliable, and equitably distributed.

 "Natural gas" means naturally occurring mixtures of hydrocarbon gases and vapors consisting principally of methane, whether in gaseous or liquid form, including methane clathrate.

 Natural gas does not include renewable natural gas or the portion of renewable natural gas when blended into other fuels.

 "Nonemitting electric generation" means electricity from a generating facility or a resource that provides electric energy, capacity, or ancillary services to an electric utility and that does not emit greenhouse gases as a by-product of energy generation.
+Nonemitting electric generation includes, but is not limited to: nuclear power and hydrogen.
 Nonemitting electric generation does not include renewable resources.